 Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above Supporting the development of robust arrangements for ensuring value for money.
 Ensuring that assurance on value for money arrangements is included in the assurances received by the audit committee.
 Considering how performance in value for money is evaluated as part of the AGS.
 Standing Financial Instruction 3, Procurement and the Payment of Creditors, and Corporate Contract & Procurement Procedure Rules are in place as part of the control framework to ensure that value for money is considered in procurement activity.
 Regular Creditors audits consider on compliance with these requirements.
-The Committee receives the External Auditors Combined Audit Findings and Value for Money Report.
+The Committee receives the External Auditor's Audit Findings Report.
+This includes a section on value for money and an overall conclusion on the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
 4 Helping the authority to implement the values of good governance, including effective arrangements for countering fraud and corruption risks.
 Reviewing arrangements against the standards set out in Code of Practice on managing the Risk of Fraud (CIPFA 2014).
 Reviewing fraud risks and the effectiveness of the organisation's strategy to address those risks.
 Assessing the effectiveness of ethical governance arrangements for both staff and members.
-A Counter Fraud Policy and Strategy is in place (which was reviewed and updated in 2015/16 in accordance with latest CIPFA guidance) supported by the Counter Fraud Policy Framework which includes a Fraud Response Plan, Whistleblowing Policy, Anti Money Laundering Policy and Members and Employees' Codes of Conduct.
+A Counter Fraud Policy and Strategy is in place supported by the Counter Fraud Policy Framework which includes a Fraud Response Plan, Whistleblowing Policy, Anti Money Laundering Policy and Members and Employees' Codes of Conduct.
 The Internal Audit progress reports include oversight of counter fraud activity and results.
-The Committee consider and approve the annual fraud risk assessment as part of the External Auditor's enquiries of those charged with governance and have approved the Counter Fraud Plan as part of Internal Audit annual plan 2016/17.
+The Committee consider and approve the annual fraud risk assessment as part of the External Auditor's enquiries of those charged with governance.
 The Committee receives the Counter Annual Report as part of the suite of annual reports which is considered prior to approval of the Annual Governance Statement: 5

 Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above Promoting effective public reporting to the authority's stakeholders and local community and measures to improve transparency and accountability.
 Improving how the authority discharges its responsibilities for public reporting; for example, better targeting at the audience, plain English.
 Reviewing whether decision making through partnership organisations remains transparent and publicly accessible and encouraging greater transparency.
 Publishing and annual report from the committee.
 Audit & Governance Committee meetings are held in public with minimal Part 2 items.
 Agendas and reports are published on Council internet website.
 An Annual Audit Committee report is prepared and considered by full Council.
 Council Committee agendas, reports and minutes are also available on the internet via the Council website along with Executive Members' and Officer decisions.
-Consideration of Partnership arrangements is not currently included in the Committee's terms of reference.
-However, a corporate Partnership Governance Framework is in place, which includes a Governance Checklist and the Committee receives a report on the Council's Significant Partnerships Register annually.
 4